Ax 'Em: Plot

-The next morning, a trio of teenagers late for a class field trip try to catch up with their bus when their car runs out of gas.
-Sarah stays behind with the car while Brian and Breakfast venture off in the woods to find help.
+The next morning, a trio of teenagers late for a class field trip try to catch up with their bus as their car runs out of gas.
+Sarah stays behind while Brian and Breakfast venture off in the woods to find help.
 They come across Harry Mason’s old house, and after Breakfast catches the feeling of something being wrong, he runs away.
 Brian continues to search the house for a phone, only for Harry Mason to come up behind him and smash a rotary phone into his head.
-By nightfall, Sarah is found and stalked by Harry for a little bit before she runs away like Breakfast did before her.
+By nightfall, Sarah is found and stalked by Harry before she runs away.

-Back at the Granddad’s House, Rock has sneaked off into the woods with Tonya to have sex when Rock is cut by Harry offscreen.
-Rock and Tonya flee back inside the Granddad’s house to warn everybody.
-Once they’re inside, Harry disables the group’s cars, throws Brian’s body through the front door, and barges inside to hack and slash Shawn with his machete.
-The group run off in separate directions as Tonya is chopped in the head by Harry with his machete.
+Back at Granddad's House, Rock has sneaked off into the woods with Tonya to have sex when Rock is cut by Harry offscreen.
+Rock and Tonya flee back inside to warn everybody.
+Harry disables the group's cars, throws Brian's body through the front door, and barges inside to hack and slash Shawn with his machete.
+The group run off in separate directions as Tonya is struck in the head.

-Rock stumbles his way into Harry Mason’s house, hiding under a sheet draped over a chair.
-Nikki arrives to the Mason house next, and hides in a closet upstairs.
-Kevin arrives to the Mason house next, having reconvened with Erika offscreen when they are attacked by Harry Mason.
+Rock stumbles his way into Harry house, hiding underneath a draped sheet.
+Nikki arrives shortly after and hides in a closet upstairs.
+Kevin reaches the area next, having reconvened with Erika offscreen when they are attacked by Harry.
 Harry hacks the machete into Erika’s head, and proceeds to shoot Kevin to death with one of Granddad’s guns.
-Nikki screams as she discovers the bodies of Harry’s siblings in the closet.
-Harry cuts Nikki, but she is saved by Rock.
+Nikki discovers the bodies of Harry's siblings in his closet and is confronted by him, but she is saved by Rock.
 They manage to knock Harry down and they run away together.